Syllabus

 Freedom of Expression

-The College of the Arts (COTA) at Long Beach State University (LBSU) embraces freedom of expression in the arts and encourages students’ creation of work that thoughtfully engages with all facets of the human experience.
-COTA recognizes that respect, openness, inclusiveness, and access are essential to creating a productive and constructive place for our students, faculty, and staff to teach, learn, study, create, and expand their fields.
+The College of the Arts embraces freedom of expression in the arts and encourages students’ creation of work that thoughtfully engages with all facets of the human experience.
+COTA recognizes that respect, openness, inclusiveness, and access are essential to creating a productive and constructive environment.
 LBSU supports creative, thoughtful, and respectful discourses in which conflicting perspectives are vigorously debated and thoroughly discussed.
-LBSU is dedicated to affording all members of the LBSU community freedom of speech, expression, right to assemble, religion, and press, and protections for all identities under the U.S. and California constitutions, as well as under all applicable federal and state laws, in accordance with the University’s purpose and function except insofar as limitations on those freedoms are necessary to LBSU’s functioning.
+LBSU is dedicated to affording all members of the community freedom of speech, expression, right to assemble, religion, and press, and protections for all identities under the U.S. and California constitutions, as well as under all applicable federal and state laws, in accordance with the University’s purpose and function except insofar as limitations on those freedoms are necessary to LBSU’s functioning.

 For more information about the First Amendment, freedom of expression, and hate speech, see:

-For the latest LBSU health & safety protocols see the LBSU COVID-19 website.
+For the latest health & safety protocols, see our COVID-19 website.

 Title IX prohibits gender discrimination, including sexual harassment and sexual misconduct.
 If you have experienced sexual harassment, sexual assault, rape, dating/domestic violence, or stalking, the Campus Confidential Advocate is available to help.

-For more information about confidential advocacy services and violence prevention education at LBSU, please contact our campus project Not Alone @ the Beach at cla.csulb.edu/natb
+For more information about confidential advocacy services and violence prevention education contact Not Alone at The Beach.

 Photo by Amy Scaife.